tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Download the Data platform upgrade and migration GitHub repo to obtain the start project files from <https://github.com/Microsoft/MCW-Data-platform-upgrade-and-migration>
+- Download the Data Platform upgrade and migration GitHub repo to obtain the start project files from <https://github.com/Microsoft/MCW-Data-Platform-upgrade-and-migration>
 - Using Database Explorer provided under the Fusion menu installed by dbForge Fusion in Visual Studio, create a connection to the Oracle database.
 - Run the SQL scripts in order provided under the Oracle Scripts folder of the starter.